 The fundamental purpose of this work is to support the safe deployment of hydrogen technologies.
-To achieve this objective codes and standards must be in place to protect public safety and any significant safety issues must be resolved.
+To achieve this objective, codes and standards must be in place to protect public safety and any significant safety issues must be resolved.

 The work under this project has helped develop a national set of codes and standards to safely deploy hydrogen technologies.
 Additionally, key safety issues have been identified and are in the process of being resolved.
-Safety, codes and standards information has been distributed to interested parties using a variety of techniques including webinars, NREL technical reports, workshops, in-person presentations, and Web-based products.
+Safety, codes, and standards information has been distributed to interested parties using a variety of techniques including webinars, NREL technical reports, workshops, in-person presentations, videos, online training tools, and web-based products.